Credit card fraud: Cardholder liability

+Hong Kong

+Given increasing number of unauthorised payment card transactions involving frauds and scams, the Hong Kong Monetary Authority issued two Circulars on 25 April 2023.

 Vendors vs merchants

-To prevent vendors from being "charged back" for fraud transactions, merchants can sign up for services offered by Visa and MasterCard called Verified by Visa and MasterCard SecureCode, under the umbrella term 3-D Secure.
+To prevent vendors from being "charged back" for fraud transactions, merchants can sign up for services offered by Visa and Mastercard called Visa Secure and Mastercard Identity Check, under the umbrella term 3-D Secure.
 This requires consumers to add additional information to confirm a transaction.

 Often enough online merchants do not take adequate measures to protect their websites from fraud attacks, for example by being blind to sequencing.
 In contrast to more automated product transactions, a clerk overseeing "card present" authorization requests must approve the customer's removal of the goods from the premises in real time.

 If the merchant loses the payment, the fees for processing the payment, any currency conversion commissions, and the amount of the chargeback penalty.
 For obvious reasons, many merchants take steps to avoid chargebacks – such as not accepting suspicious transactions.
 This may spawn collateral damage, where the merchant additionally loses legitimate sales by incorrectly blocking legitimate transactions.
 Mail Order/Telephone Order (MOTO) merchants are implementing agent-assisted automation which allows the call center agent to collect the credit card number and other personally identifiable information without ever seeing or hearing it.
 This greatly reduces the probability of chargebacks and increases the likelihood that fraudulent chargebacks will be overturned.